nellieangelova/DNGAW/README.md

 ***
 #### Developers:
-> If you are a developer and you wish to explore our code and learn more about these technologies, ask for access in our GitHub repository for developers and maintainers.
+> If you are a developer and you wish to explore our code and learn more about these technologies, ask for access to our GitHub repository for developers and maintainers.

 #### Credits and Citations:
 > * Köster, Johannes and Rahmann, Sven.
 “Snakemake - A scalable bioinformatics workflow engine”.
 Bioinformatics 2012. <br>